Millix95/Linux/README.md

 Introduction

-With the following assignments I am going to show what kind of exercises we have been completed during the first two semesters at Lillebaelt Academy.
+With the following assignments I am going to show what kind of exercises we have been completed during the 2nd semesters at Lillebaelt Academy.